wz7982/sqala-doc/docs/en/query.md

 ## Creating Queries from In-Memory Collections

-Use the `fromValues` method to create queries from in-memory collections.
+Use the `from` method to create queries from in-memory collections.
 This query can use projection, filtering, and other operations, and can be used with other queries for `join` or `union` operations:

 ```scala
 case class Entity(id: Int, name: String)